roadtowiganpier/rada-backend/README.md

 The `/llm/ask` endpoint uses a **two-pass pattern** in `llm_service.py`:

-1. Mistral receives the user's question along with a tool definition (`get_all_assets`).
+1. The model receives the user's question along with a tool definition (`get_all_assets`).
 It decides whether a database lookup is needed.
-2. If it calls the tool, the service executes the corresponding SQLAlchemy query and sends the result back to Mistral.
+2. If it calls the tool, the service executes the corresponding SQLAlchemy query and sends the result back to the model.
-3. Mistral generates a final answer, which is **streamed token-by-token** back to the client via `StreamingResponse`.
+3. The model generates a final answer, streamed token-by-token back to the client via `StreamingResponse`.

-This means Mistral narrates results from live data rather than guessing from training — important for accurate capacity and energy figures.
+This means the LLM **narrates results from live data rather than guessing from training** — see [§13](#13-key-architectural-decisions--learnings) for why this matters.

 ---

 ## 3. File Structure

 ```
-bess-grid-management/
+grid-deploy/
 │
-├── main.py              # FastAPI app — routes and dependency injection
+├── main.py              # FastAPI app — routes, CORS, dependency injection
-├── database.py          # SQLite engine, SessionLocal, Base, get_db()
+├── database.py          # PostgreSQL/TimescaleDB engine, SessionLocal, Base, get_db()
+│                         #   — sets UTC timezone on every connection
 ├── models.py             # All SQLAlchemy ORM models
+├── auth.py               # APIKeyHeader dependency, AUTH_ENABLED toggle
-├── llm_service.py       # Mistral tool-calling and streaming logic
+├── llm_service.py        # Mistral/vLLM tool-calling and streaming logic
+├── simulator.py          # Telemetry simulator (SIMULATOR_INTERVAL_SEC)
-├── seed_data.py         # Populates 30 days of historical data
+├── seed_batteries.py      # Seeds 30 days of historical data (run inside container)
-├── grid_assets.db       # SQLite database file (auto-created on startup)
+├── seed_solar.py
+├── seed_wind.py
+├── .env                  # Local environment config (AUTH_ENABLED=false)
+├── .env.production        # VPS environment config (AUTH_ENABLED=true)
+├── Dockerfile
-├── requirements.txt     # Python dependencies
+├── requirements.txt
 └── venv/                  # Virtual environment (not committed to git)
 ```

+> ⚠️ **Check against current code:** the database/auth/simulator layer has changed significantly since this README was first written (SQLite → PostgreSQL/TimescaleDB, plus auth and CORS additions).
+The filenames above reflect the architecture described in our working notes — confirm exact filenames against the current `grid-deploy` repo and adjust if they've diverged.

 ---

 ## 4. Data Models

-There are four tables. `Asset` is the master record; `StateOfCharge` and `DispatchCommand` are the time-series child tables linked by foreign key. `GridSignal` is standalone — it captures grid-level conditions with no link to individual assets.
+Asset reference data and time-series telemetry are split as before, but time-series tables now live in **TimescaleDB hypertables** for efficient range queries and downsampling.

 ### Entity Relationship Diagram